duhanboblanli/iOS-Segmentation-AI/README.md

 ## About the Application

 'Segment AI: Cut-Out Objects' is an advanced image segmentation application available on the App Store.
 Enjoy state-of-the-art image segmentation on your iPhone or iPad.
-All processing is done locally on your device, ensuring that everything works without a network connection.
-The application is optimized for smooth, reliable performance.
+All processing is done through AWS, ensuring powerful and efficient performance.
+The application is optimized for smooth, reliable operation.

 The implementation of Segment Anything is based on the open-source SAM (Segment Anything Model).